jamesjonesmath/canvancement/assignments/show-overrides/README.md

 # Show Override Names
 This script will show the names of the students who have received assignment overrides.

-This script has been tested in Firefox and Chrome.
+This script has been tested in Firefox, Chrome, and Safari.
+It works with Assignments, Quizzes, or Discussions that have multiple due dates.

 ## Quick Install
 1. Make sure [Greasemonkey](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for Firefox or [Tampermonkey](http://tampermonkey.net/) for Chrome or Safari is installed and enabled